timone019/sam-folio/README.md

 # Samfolio

-Samfolio is a portfolio built from cleanfolio template with React - (https://github.com/rjshkhr/cleanfolio.git).
+Samfolio is a portfolio built from cleanfolio template with React utilzing MUI Library - (https://github.com/rjshkhr/cleanfolio.git).
 However, if you prefer a template built with HTML, CSS, and JavaScript, you can check out Cleanfolio Minimal.
 [Cleanfolio Minimal](https://github.com/rajshekhar26/cleanfolio-minimal).

 ## Preview